cncf/tag-contributor-strategy/website/content/accessibility/deaf-and-hard-of-hearing/best-practices-interviewing-deaf-hoh-candidates/_index.md

 1. [Best Practices for Interviewing a Deaf Candidate Relying on Interpreters](best-practices-interviewing-deaf-candidate-relying-on-interpreters.md) </br>
 2. Best Practices for Interviewing a Deaf Candidate Relying on Captions (COMING SOON)</br>

-3. Best Practices for Interviewing a Hard of Hearing Candidate Relying on Captions (coming soon)
+3. Best Practices for Interviewing a Hard of Hearing Candidate Relying on Captions (COMING SOON)